rpt09-orchid/meng-rooms/README.md

 + If I were to generate 1000 unique records and then duplicate those unique records 10,000 times, the tradeoff is - I would have to parse the existing unique `id` field starting at `id: 1001` / onwards and inject sequential numbers (so the `id` field can maintain it's uniqueness).

 What I Did / Learned:
-+ Tried using the `createcsvwriter` npm package, but realized mongoimport cannot create a nested array upon import (it can create nested objects if you use dot notation in the csv header) from a .csv.
++ Tried using the `createcsvwriter` npm package, but realized mongoimport cannot create a nested array upon import.
 On a fun note, you can import nested objects upon import with a .csv file (just make sure the csv headers are titled correctly with dot notation).
 At this point, exporting / importing a .csv file is off the table.
 + Used fs module (writeFile and appendFile functions) to write to an external json file where nested arrays can be maintained.
 Noticed that writefile will not write my final array / include the initial open / close brackets - had to manually write that in (using promises).
 + Exporting 10,000,000 records into .json yielded a 15gb file.
 + **At the end, my selected solution, was using the [`insertMany`](/Users/mengsung/Desktop/HackReactor/rpt09-sdc/meng-rooms/database/seedInsert.js) strategy as oppossed to the [json import](database/seedJson.js) strategy.
 The `insertMany` strategy did not yield a 15gb file and was a little bit faster than the json import strategy.**